Kenji776/AlexaHomeHub/README.md

 When the server receivs that request it will see the action matches a function name.
 It will decrypt the data in the data attribute and parse it to a JSON object.
 That data will then be handed to the function which will then do whatever it needs.
 I realize this process is a bit cumbersom and I will be implimenting an interface to make it easier in the near future.
 For now this more of a developer resource than a finished product.

+Then once you have your encryped request, you can head over to IFTTT and create a new recipie.
+You'll use the Alexa channel to trigger when a phrase is said.
+Just create any phrase you like.
+Then make the action be a 'Maker' channel web request.
+Make sure to set it as a post request, and point it at where your server lives.
+For the data paste in your encrypted JSON payload.
+Then once you save it you should be good to go.

+Oh, one side note.
+If you are trying to make the automatic pizza ordering work, you'll need your favorite order ID.
+Log into the sarpinos website.
+Create an order, and save it as a favorite.
+Log out, log back in.
+When it asks if you you want to order a saved favorite, right click on the button for your order and inspect element.
+In that button will be an orderId attribtue.
+That's what you'll need to pass into the function as the orderId attribute.

 For more info about this project, check my blog: https://iwritecrappycode.wordpress.com/2016/03/23/making-alexa-order-me-a-pizza/